Michael Zinzun: Early life

 Zinzun was born in Chicago and lived in the Cabrini–Green housing projects during the early part of his childhood.
-He told the LA Times that his mother was Black and his father was Apache, and that his father had eight other children.
-His father died when he was eight at which point his mother sent him to live with an aunt in Pasadena, California.
-He graduated from high school in Pasadena and made it his home for much of his life.
+He told the Los Angeles Times that his mother was Black and his father was Apache, and that his father had eight other children.
+His father died when he was eight at which point his mother sent him to live with an aunt in Pasadena, California, where he graduated from high school.
+It was his home for much of his life.
 After graduation he became an automobile mechanic and ran a repair shop in Altadena.
 When the land housing his garage was purchased by an oil company Zinzun was evicted and his business forced to close.